bhstark2/latency/report.md

 TWAMP (two-way active measurement protocol) extends OWAMP to also support two-way (round-trip) latency measurements.
-When being used only for round-trip measurements, the requirement for the clocks on the sender and receiver to be synchronised can be removed.
+When being used only for round-trip measurements, the requirement for the clocks on the sender and receiver to be synchronized can be removed.
 This is because the measurement is only conducted at the sender --- the receiver effectively just has to reflect the packet back to the sender.
 TWAMP is often deployed inside large routers from companies like Juniper and Cisco for the purposes of service level agreement verification.
-It is favoured over ICMP because it supports separating out host-processing latency from network latency.
+It is favored over ICMP because it supports separating out host-processing latency from network latency.

 STAMP (simple two-way active measurement protocol) simplifies TWAMP by